Parliament Buildings Wellington

 asha bandele | organiser, author of The Prisoner's Wife and When they Call you a Terrorist: A Black Lives Matter Memoir

 In the USA, racial discrimination and the War on Drugs have seen too many African and Latino Americans unfairly incarcerated.
 Opponents are fighting to end the injustice.
-Three influential African American women at the centre of the struggle are joining us to share their knowledge and passion.
+Two influential African American women at the centre of the struggle are joining us to share their knowledge and passion.
 They are determined and vocal, and they know what it takes to challenge a racist criminal justice system.

 It’s widely known that Māori are unfairly carrying the burden of our own War on Drugs.
 Māori are more likely to be stopped, arrested, convicted and jailed for drug offences.
 Police have acknowledged their own unconscious bias, and there is evidence of discrimination across the entire criminal justice system.